-It’s hard to think of a clearer command in scripture more overlooked, minimized, and simply disobeyed in our easy-going evangelicalism than baptism.
+It’s hard to think of a clearer command in scripture that has been more overlooked, minimized, or simply disobeyed in our easy-going evangelicalism than baptism.

 - Matthew 28:19-20a: "Go therefore and make disciples of all the nations, baptizing them in the name of the Father, and the Son and the Holy Spirit, teaching them to observe all that I commanded you ..."

 Baptism by immersion is the first act of obedience for those who have believed in the Lord Jesus and become His disciples.
 In the early days of the Church, baptism immediately follows conversion.

 - Acts 2:38: ... repent and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins